-Meeting him at Dundee University, where he is serving his second term as Rector, it’s natural to be in awe as you walk through a door and hear that resonant voice.
+Meeting Brian Cox at Dundee University, where he is serving his second term as Rector, it’s natural to be in awe as you walk through a door and hear that resonant voice.

-Today, the hair is black, slicked back, and he sports a fine pencil moustache.
+Today, Brian wears his hair black, slicked back, with a fine pencil moustache.
 The obvious assumption is that he’s currently playing a cad, but nothing could be further from the truth.

 Although he’s posing for photographs, he extends a hand of welcome and when I inadvertently unleash a piece of Dundonian dialect, there’s a definite upturn of the moustache and a glint in his eye.

-Considering his reputation as one of the world’s finest stage actors and a favourite of Hollywood movie and television directors, his delight at something as simple as the quality of the early evening light, as we take a seat beside large windows overlooking the campus, is absolutely charming.
+Considering his reputation as one of the world’s finest stage actors and a favourite of Hollywood movie and television directors, Brian Cox’s delight at something as simple as the quality of the early evening light, as we take a seat beside large windows overlooking the campus, is absolutely charming.

 The love he has for his city is infectious

 In fact the love he has for his city is infectious.
-The 66-year-old has been spending a great deal of time in Dundee, as a hands-on Rector, figurehead of his home town’s UK City of Culture bid for 2017, and filming Bob Servant, a character he has taken to like an old friend.
+The 66-year-old spends a great deal of time in Dundee – as a hands-on Rector, figurehead of his home town’s UK City of Culture bid for 2017, and filming Bob Servant, a character he has taken to like an old friend.

 This wasn’t always the case.
 In common with many Dundonians, his heart was broken by the city fathers’ decisions to tear down old parts of the city.
 It’s widely acknowledged that these were acts of architectural vandalism, which left Dundee in decline for decades.